Steve Riley (American football)

-High school career
+Early life

 Riley went to Castle Park High School in Chula Vista, California where he was a standout athlete on both the high school varsity basketball and football teams.
-Castle Park High School fielded very strong football teams.
+Castle Park fielded very strong football teams.
 In his senior year, he was one of the co-captains and helped his team win the San Diego CIF championship.
 He also made first-team all-CIF and was voted offensive lineman of the year in his conference.

 College career

 Riley was recruited by Notre Dame, Colorado, New Mexico State, and San Diego State, among others.
 He played college football at the University of Southern California from 1970 to 1974.
+Riley moved from guard to tackle following his freshman season.
 As a junior he started at tackle and was a part of the historic undefeated 1972 USC Trojans team.

-He played in two Rose Bowls, one of those being the 1973 Rose Bowl, where the USC Trojans defeated the Ohio State Buckeyes, 42-17, to become the national champions.
+He played in two Rose Bowls, one of those being the 1973 Rose Bowl, where the USC Trojans defeated the Ohio State Buckeyes, 42–17, to become the national champions.
 The 1972 USC Trojans team is regarded by some as the best college football team ever.